Boy or girl paradox

 Gardner initially gave the answers 1/2 and 1/3, respectively, but later acknowledged that the second question was ambiguous.
 Its answer could be 1/2, depending on the procedure by which the information "at least one of them is a boy" was obtained.
 The ambiguity, depending on the exact wording and possible assumptions, was confirmed by Maya Bar-Hillel and Ruma Falk, and Raymond S. Nickerson.

 Other variants of this question, with varying degrees of ambiguity, have been popularized by Ask Marilyn in Parade Magazine, John Tierney of The New York Times, and Leonard Mlodinow in The Drunkard's Walk.
 One scientific study showed that when identical information was conveyed, but with different partially ambiguous wordings that emphasized different points, the percentage of MBA students who answered 1/2 changed from 85% to 39%.

 The paradox has stimulated a great deal of controversy.
 The paradox stems from whether the problem setup is similar for the two questions.
 The intuitive answer is 1/2.
 This answer is intuitive if the question leads the reader to believe that there are two equally likely possibilities for the sex of the second child (i.e., boy and girl), and that the probability of these outcomes is absolute, not conditional.

 Common assumptions

-The two possible answers share a number of assumptions.
 First, it is assumed that the space of all possible events can be easily enumerated, providing an extensional definition of outcomes: {BB, BG, GB, GG}.
 This notation indicates that there are four possible combinations of children, labeling boys B and girls G, and using the first letter to represent the older child.
 Second, it is assumed that these outcomes are equally probable.
 This implies the following model, a Bernoulli process with p = 1/2: